counsyl/capone/README.md

 ```

 Both of these accounts are asset accounts, so they're both increased by debits.
-Please consult the double-entry bookkeeping Wikipedia article for a more
+Please consult the double-entry bookkeeping Wikipedia article or the
-in-depth explanation of the "accounting equation" and whether debits increase
+explanation for `increased_by_debits` above for a more in-depth explanation of
-or decrease an account.
+the "accounting equation" and whether debits increase or decrease an account.

 Also, note that the default convention in `ledger` is to store debits as
 positive numbers and credits as negative numbers.
 This convention is common